Learning Rate Curriculum: Experiments

 \subsection{Experimental Setup}

 {\bf Architectures.} To demonstrate the compatibility of LeRaC with multiple neural architectures, we select several convolutional, recurrent and transformer models.
-As representative convolutional neural networks (CNNs), we opt for ResNet-18 \cite{He-CVPR-2016}, Wide-ResNet-50 \cite{Zagoruyko-ArXiv-2016wide} and DenseNet-121 \cite{Gao-CVPR-2017}.
-As representative transformers, we consider CvT-13 \cite{Wu-ICCV-2021}, BERT$_{\mbox{ {uncased-large}}}$ \cite{Devlin-NAACL-2019} and SepTr \cite{Ristea-ARXIV-2022}.
+As representative convolutional neural networks (CNNs), we opt for ResNet-18 \citep{He-CVPR-2016}, Wide-ResNet-50 \citep{Zagoruyko-ArXiv-2016wide} and DenseNet-121 \citep{Gao-CVPR-2017}.
+For the object detection experiments on PASCAL VOC, we use the YOLOv5 \citep{Jocher-zenodo-2022} model based on the CSPDarknet53 \citep{Wang-CVPRW-2020} backbone, which is pre-trained on the MS COCO data set \citep{Lin-ECCV-2014}.
+As representative transformers, we consider CvT-13 \citep{Wu-ICCV-2021}, BERT$_{\mbox{ {uncased-large}}}$ \citep{Devlin-NAACL-2019} and SepTr \citep{Ristea-ARXIV-2022}.
 For CvT, we consider both pre-trained and randomly initialized versions.
 We use an uncased large pre-trained version of BERT.
-As Ristea et al.~\cite{Ristea-ARXIV-2022}, we train SepTr from scratch.
-In addition, we employ a long short-term memory (LSTM) network \cite{Hochreiter-NC-1997} to represent recurrent neural networks (RNNs).
+As \citet{Ristea-ARXIV-2022}, we train SepTr from scratch.
+In addition, we employ a long short-term memory (LSTM) network \citep{Hochreiter-NC-1997} to represent recurrent neural networks (RNNs).
 The recurrent neural network contains two LSTM layers, each having a hidden dimension of 256 components.
 These layers are preceded by one embedding layer with the embedding size set to 128 elements.
-The output of the recurrent layers is passed to a classifier comprised of two fully connected layers.
+The output of the last recurrent layer is passed to a classifier composed of two fully connected layers.
 The LSTM is activated by rectified linear units (ReLU).
-We apply the aforementioned models on distinct input data types, considering the intended application domain of each model\footnote{The only exception is DenseNet-121, which is applied on audio instead of image data.}.
-Hence, ResNet-18, Wide-ResNet-50 and CvT are applied on images, BERT and LSTM are applied on text, and SepTr and DenseNet-121 are applied on audio.
+We apply the aforementioned models on distinct input data types, considering the intended application domain of each model.
+Hence, ResNet-18, Wide-ResNet-50, CvT and YOLOv5 are applied on images, BERT and LSTM are applied on text, and SepTr and DenseNet-121 are applied on audio.

+{\bf Multi-task architectures.} To determine the impact of LeRaC on multi-task learning models, we conduct experiments on the UTKFace data set, where the face images are annotated with gender and age labels.
+We consider two models for the multi-task learning setup, namely ResNet-18 and CvT-13.
+Each model is jointly trained on the two tasks (gender prediction and age estimation).
+To each model, we attach two heads, one for gender classification and one for age estimation, respectively.
+The classification head is trained using the cross-entropy loss with respect to the gender label, while the regression head uses the mean squared error with respect to the age label.
+The models are trained using a joint objective defined as follows: